thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/React_Tools.notes.md

 └────────────────────────────────────┘                  └─────────────────────────┘
 ```

 [Babel](https://babeljs.io/) is by far the most popular JavaScript transpiler and ships with built-in support for React JSX.
-There are a number of ways to transpile React JSX with Babel ranging from CDNs to Node packages.
+There are a number of ways to transpile React JSX with Babel.
+However, the most popular way is with the help of a Node package, which you'll install later in this article.

 Additionally, the [language-babel](https://atom.io/packages/language-babel) package brings JSX syntax highlighting to Atom.
+Go ahead and install that now by following these steps.

+1. Open the Atom preferences with `Ctrl + ,`.
+1. Click on the **Install** tab in the side navigation.
+1. Search for the `language-babel` package in the main screen.
+1. And click on its **Install** button.

 ### Exercise

-Take a moment to install the above Atom package.

 Then, turn to a neighbor and, in your own words, explain what React JSX is as well as the similarities and differences of a compiler versus a transpiler.
 After about a minute, your instructor will cold call on the class and ask what was discussed.